-hereby acknowledge receipt of the following charge card: Lloyds Bank plc Business Charge Care (Visa) No: I understand that improper use of this improper purchases. ard may result in disciplinary action as well as personal liability for any - the terms and conditions of this agreement.
-I acknowledge receipt of that I have read and understand this agreement. the Academy will be liable to Lloyds Ba vill be making financial commitments on behalf of the Academy and that nk plc for all charges made on this card.
-I will strive to obtain the best g merchandise and/or services with this card. proper use of the card, as enumerated ee to accept the responsibility and accountability for the protection and above.
-I will return the card to Westfield Academy upon demand, during agree to return the card upon termination of employment. for purchases for any other entity, the sed for personal purchases.
-If the card is used for personal purchases of academy will be entitled to reimbursement from me of such purchases.
-The legal action, if required, to recover the cost of such purchases, asonable legal fees.
+Iher eby acknowledge receipt of the following charge card: Lloyds Bank plc Business Corporate Card (Visa) No: I understand that improper use of this card may result improper purchases. in disciplinary action as well as personal liability for any As a cardholder, I agree to comply with the terms and said Policy and Procedures and confirm that I have rea d conditions of this agreement.
+I acknowledge receipt of d and understand this agreement. , , financial commitments on behalf of the Academy and that charges made on this card.
+I will strive to obtain the best and/or services with this card. • pt the responsibility and accountability for the protection will return the card to Westfield Academy upon demand, return the card upon termination of employment. or for purchases for any other entity, the Academy will I nal purchases.
+If the card is used for personal purchases be entitled to reimbursement from me of such purchases. on, if required, to recover the cost of such purchases, ees.
 Signature: Date